PacktPublishing/Filmora-11-Efficient-Editing/README.md

 ## Get to Know the Author
 **Alexander Zacharias** is a course instructor at FunTech and a tutor for Filmora.
 He has extensive experience with creating games, promotional videos, and YouTube videos using tools like Unreal, Filmora, and Ableton.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801814201">https://packt.link/free-ebook/9781801814201 </a> </p>